RickStrahl/Westwind.Wpf.Statusbar/README.md

 <statusbar:StatusbarControl Grid.Row="1" Name="Statusbar" />
 ````

-To use the `StatusbarHelper` with an existing Statusbar you need to attach the helper to the parent control or window and pass in the StatusTextblock control and Image icon control.
+Alternately you can use the `StatusbarHelper` with your own existing Statusbar, provided it has an icon `Image` and a main `TextBlock`.
+You can attach the `StatusBarHelper` to the parent control or window and pass in the `Textblock` control and `Image` icon control which is then automated.

 ```csharp
  public partial class MyWindow : Window